 - Water-saving eco spray.

-Massaging Streams Work up to Several Feet Away
+The Massaging Streams on the Waterpik NSP 853 Work up to Several Feet Away

 With the shower in the holder, the massaging pulses still reach you.
 They still feel good even when standing at the far end of the tub.